 - Medical Forms

 AJY Students: Students participating in the American Junior Year program must also complete the following forms.
-The deadline for fall/extended fall/full year students is June 1.
-The deadline for spring students is December 1.

-- AJY Housing Form (online)
+- AJY Housing Form (see acceptance email for link)

 - Universität Heidelberg Application and Immatriculation Form